Summary

 QA testing is an important part of the software application development cycle, which ensures that products reaching the users meet the required security, quality, reliability, availability, and scalability standards.

 When it comes to QA testing, the most common types that people are aware of are usually manual and automated testing.
-However, there’s actually a wide range of QA testing procedures you can perform to ensure your code and any changes made to it work as expected.
+However, there’s a wide range of QA testing procedures you can perform to ensure your code and any changes made to it work as expected.

 In this article, we’ll run through a few basics of software testing, showing you 7 distinct types of QA testing.